digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ### S3 Events

-- When enabled a Notifcation is generated when events occur in a bucket
+- When enabled a Notification is generated when events occur in a bucket
-- The notifcations trigger and can deiver to SNS, SQS and Lambda functions.
+- The notifications trigger and can deliver to SNS, SQS and Lambda functions.
-- Event Driven Processees, automated work flow.
+- Event Driven Processes, automated work flow.
 - Objects created (Put, Post, Copy, CompleteMultiPartUpload) complete.
 - Object restore, notify when a restore starts or ends.
-- Create S3 bucket - <ins>define a Event Notfication config.</ins>
+- Create S3 bucket - <ins>define a Event Notification config.</ins>
 - Event Bridge

 ### S3 Access Logs